zio/zio-metrics-connectors/docs/metrics/instrumentation-examples.md

 import zio.metrics._
 ```

-The trait below is used in the ZMX sample application just to show how the individual aspects
+The trait below is used in the ZIO Metrics sample application just to show how the individual aspects
 can be configured and used.

 Please refer to [StatsD](statsd-client.md) and [Prometheus](prometheus-client.md) to see how the captured